-- Resize AI 2022 (Standard).
+- Resize Al 2023 (Standard).
 This is the default (and preferred) option when resizing images.
-It provides the ideal combination of noise reduction and micro-contrast, giving you the best results for most photos. - Resize AI 2022 (Faithful).
-This option provides slightly less noise reduction and microcontrast than Standard, although the differences will be subtle. - Genuine Fractals.
+It provides the ideal combination of noise reduction and micro-contrast, giving you the best results for most photos. - Resize AI 2023 (Faithful).
+This option provides slightly less noise reduction and micro-٠ contrast than Standard, although the differences will be subtle. - Genuine Fractals.
 This is the classic, patented, fractal-based algorithm used in Perfect Resize.
-It is included solely for backward compatibility with previous versions of ON1 Resize. - Bicubic.
-This option is for downsizing images.
-It has no settings.
+It is included solely for backward compatibility with previous versions of ON1 Resize.